 The Fawn's First Year

 The fawns will spend their first three to four weeks in the form, or until their wobbly legs grow strong enough to keep up with their mothers.
 The does dont tend to their fawns nonstop; since her fawns are born odor-free, the doe keeps her distance, except when nursing, to avoid having her own scent draw predators to them.
 The fawns are born with the instinct to remain still and quiet while their mothers are away.
 Its common for people to happen upon newborn fawns curled up in a field or forest alone and mistakenly assume they have been orphaned, but that is almost never the case!
 If this happens to you, enjoy the moment and then quietly move on.
 Although the fawns mother is probably not visible, it is likely that she is somewhere nearby.
-Should the fawn start to follow you, gently push on its shoulder until it lies down and then slowly walk away.
-This is the same way the doe would communicate to her fawn that she wants it to stay hidden.

 After about three weeks of hiding, the fawns can run fast enough to keep up with their mothers and start following them everywhere.
 The protective does begin to show their young how to find food, but even after the young start grazing or browsing, they will continue to nurse for some time.
 Eventually they will rely solely on the foods they will eat as adults: acorns, corn, soybeans, mushrooms, grasses, tree leaves, buds, twigs and bark, wild grapes, apples and assorted shrubs.